Quick Fix: The square root of 10 is 3.162 when rounded to three decimal places.

 - Divide your number by the lower square root.

-- Average that result with the lower square root.
+- Averaging that result with the lower square root gives a better guess.

 - Repeat until you hit your target precision.